Overview

 Academics

-The department offers a BA in anthropology, as well as an BA with Honors, a minor, and several clusters.
+The department offers a BA in anthropology, a BA in medical anthropology as well as a BA with Honors, 2 minors, and several clusters.

 Our program provides students with a foundation in social theory and fieldwork methodology, and emphasizes critical thinking and cross-cultural understanding.